onai/hopxhop-discovery-modeler/README.md

 ## Flooding
 In this technique, a node trying to send a message to a given destination that it does not already have in its table will simply forward the message to all its neighbors.
 The neighbors follow the same procedure.
 In this way, the message is flooded until it reaches a node that does have the destination in its table and can route the message in a more targeted way.
-We find out the average distance from each node to the new ‘n’ nodes and how many total number of messages are passed in the network for everyone to find everyone else after ‘n’ new nodes are added.
-We also define ‘r’, the radius, as the depth to which each node can pre-discover its neighbors.
-For example if ‘r’ is 2, each node would know its neighbor and its neighbor’s neighbors.
+We find out the average distance from each node to the new ‘n’ nodes and how many total number of messages are passed in the network for everyone to find everyone else after `n` new nodes are added.
+We also define `r`, the radius, as the depth to which each node can pre-discover its neighbors.
+For example if `r` is 2, each node would know its neighbor and its neighbor’s neighbors.

 In Fig. 5(a) we see that as the number of established nodes increases as the total messages increases as expected.
-Also, in 5(b) we see that the average time for each node to reach the new ‘n’ nodes increases slightly as the number of established nodes increases.
-We fixed ‘n’, ‘r’, and ‘d’ as 10, 5 and 4.5 respectively.
+Also, in 5(b) we see that the average time for each node to reach the new `n` nodes increases slightly as the number of established nodes increases.
+We fixed `n`, `r`, and `d` as 10, 5 and 4.5 respectively.
 5(c) and 5(d) shows the impact of increasing the average degree of nodes.
 It drastically decreases the total number of messages as now that the network is well-connected, it can find the new nodes at a lower depth.
-We also find the average time to reach the ‘n’ nodes to be slightly lower as a result of finding the nodes at a lower depth.
-We fixed ‘n’, ‘r’, and ‘N’ as 10, 5 and 500 respectively.
+We also find the average time to reach the `n` nodes to be slightly lower as a result of finding the nodes at a lower depth.
+We fixed `n`, `r`, and `N` as 10, 5 and 500 respectively.

 ![Figure5](images/image1.png)
 <p align="center">Fig. 5: Established nodes, Degree vs Total messages</p>

-In Fig. 6 we find that increasing ‘r’ decreases the total messages sent drastically.
-One factor that influences this is that a lot of messages are sent during the pre-discovery stage where we find nodes till depth ‘r’ during the setup of the established network.
-As we set ‘r’ to 12, we find that the total messages passed is 500, which means that in an ideal situation where everyone knows everyone, each node only has to send N messages to find new nodes.
-We fixed ‘n’, ‘d’ and ‘N’ as 10, 4.5 and 500 respectively.
+In Fig. 6 we find that increasing `r` decreases the total messages sent drastically.
+One factor that influences this is that a lot of messages are sent during the pre-discovery stage where we find nodes till depth `r` during the setup of the established network.
+As we set `r` to 12, we find that the total messages passed is 500, which means that in an ideal situation where everyone knows everyone, each node only has to send N messages to find new nodes.
+We fixed `n`, `d`, and `N` as 10, 4.5 and 500 respectively.

 ![Figure6](images/image4.png)